SiteTechnology.SiteTechnology.

 These aren’t just for IT—they’re a basic framework every business needs to understand and stay secure.

-1. Inventory and Control of Hardware Assets: Track every device connected to your network.
+1. Inventory and Control of Enterprise Assets: Track every device connected to your network.
 If it’s not on the list, it’s a potential attack vector.

 2. Inventory and Control of Software Assets: Know what software is running in your environment and ensure it's all authorized and up-to-date.

-6. Maintenance, Monitoring, and Analysis of Audit Logs: Track everything.
+8. Audit Log Management: Track everything.
 Logs help you detect suspicious activity in real time.

 Conclusion.